-In America, it is generally conceded that Methodism first shed its light in the city of New York.
-About the year 1765 when a plot of ground on John Street was leased and two years later purchased and the first chapel built.
-During the entire early struggle of the new organization, Black people figure prominently in Methodism even to devoting of the building for the first organization.
-Between the years 1765 and 1796 the number of Black members increased greatly.
-So much so that caste prejudice forbade their taking the Sacrament until the white families were all served.
+In America, it is generally conceded that Methodism first shed its light in the city of New York about the year 1765, when a plot of ground on John Street was leased and two years later purchased, and the first chapel was built.
+During the entire early struggle of the new organization, Black people figured prominently in Methodism, even devoting the building for the first organization.
+Between the years 1765 and 1796, the number of Black members increased greatly—so much so that caste prejudice forbade their taking the Sacrament until the white families were all served.
 This and the desire for other church privileges denied them induced them to organize among themselves.

 Methodist – It’s Beginning

-WHO: John Wesley, an evangelist and his brother, Charles Wesley, a writer.
+John Wesley, who was an evangelist, and his brother, Charles Wesley, who was a writer.

-WHY: Out of protest.
-The religion of England was Roman Catholicism, a faith which gives the Pope all the authority in to how one should worship God.
+Out of protest.
+The religion of England was Roman Catholicism, a faith that gives the Pope all authority over how one should worship God.
 The Wesley brothers felt that each individual should be free to worship God at will.
-So, out of protest, the Protestant Church, which is simply a Christian Church or a group of Christians, split from the Roman Catholic Church in the 16th Century because of a desire to study the bible and worship God in their own way, was organized.
+So, out of protest, the Protestant Church, which is simply a Christian Church or a group of Christians, split from the Roman Catholic Church in the 16th Century because of a desire to study the Bible and worship God in their own way.

-HOW: These brothers along with a few other students held services daily in the Holy Room.
-Other students on the campus; in an attempt to make fun of them, would say, “… there goes those Methodists.”
+These brothers along with a few other students held services daily in the Holy Room.
+Other students on the campus; in an attempt to make fun of them, would say, “There go those Methodists.”
 This was in reference to their methodical worship.
-From the repetition of this scenario, the name “Methodist” was accepted.
+From the repetition of this scenario, the name “Methodist” was accepted..

 What Methodists Believe